 Kids are future stewards of our public lands, so we might as well begin teaching them how to take care of those spectacular wild places at a young age.
-When out on a hike, make sure that all of your trash is collected – KIDS plastic backpack will works well for this – when food is eaten, close the zip and put it back to the backpack (no leaking).
+When out on a hike, make sure that all of your trash is collected – KIDS plastic backpack will work well for this – when food is eaten, close the zip and put it back to the backpack (no leaking).
 At the end of the hike you can take away the strings for new purposes and through the all the rest to the packaging pin for recycling.

 If you are just starting out hiking with a baby or toddler, get a good hiking carrier that’s comfortable for long stretches of time.
 Hiking baby carriers are worth it because they free up your hands and are specifically designed to comfortably carry the weight of a baby or toddler for long periods of time.